 HE Honing Guide & Blade Angle Setting Jig

-We have a new model Honing Guide soon to be released, around the 25th May.
+We have a new model Honing Guide soon to be released, around late June.

 The HE Honing Guide is based on the no longer produced Eclipse guide.
 Many have ‘copied’ this guide but quality and performance has suffered in the process.